 - Many mushrooms can be enjoyed raw as well as cooked, but morels aren't among them.
 They contain a mildly toxic compound that evaporates after even the gentlest of heating, leaving the mushrooms perfectly safe.
-It's also important to note that there are two families of false morels, the Verpas and the Gyromitras, which are significantly more dangerous. - If you decide to hunt for Morels, please go over and ask to borrow the mushroom book located on the living room table at the Clam River Haven (next cottage down river) for more details before eating any wild mushroom.
-The Clam River otters, bald eagles, blue herons, foxes, turkeys, frogs, turtles, chipmunks, tree squirrels and deer are often seen wandering the property.
+It's also important to note that there are two families of false morels, the Verpas and the Gyromitras, which are significantly more dangerous. - If you decide to hunt for Morels, please refer to the mushroom book located on the living room table for more details before eating any wild mushroom.
+The Clam River Haven LLC is not responsible for anyone eating wild mushrooms or any other food.

+Nature Viewing: Nature can be found wherever you look.
+A family of otters, bald eagles, blue herons, foxes, turkeys, frogs, turtles, chipmunks, tree squirrels and deer are often seen wandering the property.
 We even have a resident five-lined skink who suns on the deck near the river, one of the only lizards found in Michigan.
 Not to worry, skinks are harmless and only eat crickets, grasshoppers, spiders, centipedes, and beetle larvae.
 See how many different types of wildlife can be spotted during your visit.
 Can you spot the two deer in this photo?